 During extreme weather, a minimal amount of water may penetrate the outer cladding.
 This, however, will run as droplets down the back of the panels and be dissipated through evaporation and drainage.

 Proteus Rainscreen Cladding Systems

-The majority of Proteus Rainscreen cladding systems are baffle jointed systems, drained and ventilated; this combination of drainage openings and ventilation openings allow air to circulate and dry the cavity between the inner and outer seals.
+The majority of our rainscreen systems are baffle jointed systems, drained and ventilated; this combination of drainage openings and ventilation openings allows air to circulate and dry the cavity between the inner and outer seals.